thomhines/interactive-media-ii/Day 04.md

 ### Quiz
 - What is the name of the "tool" we use in CSS to make sites responsive?
 	- How do we use it?
 - How big is a box set with width at 300px, padding at 20px, and border at 5px?
 	- How can we get our box to *actually* be 300px wide?
+- How do we make a two column layout?
+- How do we stack two items on top of each other?
+- How do we absolutely position one element inside of another?
-- How do we adjust the position of an absolutely positioned element in our CSS?
+- What CSS properties do we adjust the position of an absolutely positioned element in our CSS?
 	- Relatively positioned?
+- What is clearfix?

 ### Housecleaning
 - Any Questions from last time?